arthurBricq/crafty/README.md

 - Tiles library:
     - Display text (no linebreaks)
     - Display menu
+    - Two 'menus' can be added:
-    - First menu can be the 'HELP' menu: shows all the commands
+        - the 'HELP' menu: shows all the commands
+        - the 'DEBUG' mode: shows the FPS on the screen, with some information, such as the number of cubes being rendered, the position, the orientation (like in minecraft) !

 - OpenGl improvements: remove cubes that are not visible to improve the FPS with a lot of cubes
       - cubes behind the player